Myanmar violence and sea disputes to dominate ASEAN talks joined by US, Russian and Chinese envoys

 “We expressed concern about the growing arms race and naval power projection in the region, which could lead to miscalculation, increased tensions, and may undermine regional peace, security, and stability,” the ASEAN foreign ministers said without elaborating in their draft communique, whose wording is still subject to negotiations and could change.

-“To ensure a more stable and predictable maritime sphere in the region, we underlined the importance of strengthening maritime governance,” they said.
+Anwar said there’s no solution in sight for the South China Sea disputes and ASEAN could only take steps to help prevent full-blown conflict.

+“We hope that China will give up this claim, but don’t hold your breath on that,” she said.

 Associated Press journalist Edna Tarigan in Jakarta contributed to this report.
-Gomez reported from Manila, Philippines.